MatheusGSantos/django_rest_api_tutorial/README.md

         fields = ['url', 'name']
 ```

-Our serializer classes inherit from `HyperlinkedModelSerializer` because our models use hyperlinks as unique identifiers.
+Our serializer classes inherit from `HyperlinkedModelSerializer` because our models use hyperlinks as identifiers.
 In the inner class `Meta` we define the model and the model's fields to be serialized and deserialized.
 If we wanted all fields, we could pass `'__all__'` to the fields variable.